monirz/gotri/README.md

 [![Coverage](https://gocover.io/_badge/github.com/monirz/gotri)](https://gocover.io/github.com/monirz/trie) [![Actions Status](https://github.com/monirz/gotri/workflows/Build/badge.svg)](https://github.com/monirz/gotri/actions)

-**Gotri** is an ASCII character based [Trie/prefix tree](https://en.wikipedia.org/wiki/Trie) implementation with the suggestion/auto-complete search functionality.
-It supports 128 ASCII character, so word like `café` with the latin `é` would also work for the insertion and searching.
+**Gotri** is an Unicode character based [Trie/prefix tree](https://en.wikipedia.org/wiki/Trie) implementation in Go, with the suggestion/auto-complete feature for character searching.
+Since it supports Unicode characters, so word like `café` with the latin `é` would also work for the insertion and searching.

 ### Usage